secretstartups/handbook/support/workflows/confirmation_emails.html.md

 If the user made a typo:

-1. Make sure the account in question is a new account.
+1. Make sure the account in question has no activity.
 1. When viewing the user in the admin area, click `Edit`.
 1. Fix the email address to the correct one and save your changes.